marcus-grant/notes/python.md

 ### How to Import Libraries

-Generally, libraries get imported at the beginning of a peice of code.
+Generally, libraries get imported at the beginning of a piece of code.
 This helps avoid mistakes that make programs less time efficient.
 For example, by avoiding importing a module twice.